GSoC isn’t about being the smartest — it’s about showing up, contributing with intent, and growing with the community.

 - ✅

-s - ✅ Doc improvements / typo fixes
+good first issues - ✅ Doc improvements / typo fixes

 - ✅ Setup issues (e.g., local dev or build fixes)